 Writing a grant can be intimidating, especially if this is your first time applying for a grant, or if you are not entirely familiar with the grant writing process.

-The following are two great Power Points, put together by Southern SARE's James Hill from Fort Valley State University on how to write a successful grant.
+The following are two great Power Points on how to write a successful grant.
 We encourage you to refer to these Power Points as you put your proposal together.

 Writing a Winning Proposal